Opentrons/opentrons/api/docs/v2/tutorial.rst

 Introduction
 ************

 This tutorial will guide you through creating a Python protocol file from scratch.
 At the end of this process you’ll have a complete protocol that can run on a Flex or OT-2 robot.
-If you don’t have a Flex or OT-2 (or if you’re away from your lab, or if your robot is in use) you can use the same file to simulate the protocol on your computer instead.
+If you don’t have a Flex or an OT-2 (or if you’re away from your lab, or if your robot is in use), you can use the same file to simulate the protocol on your computer instead.

 What You’ll Automate
 ^^^^^^^^^^^^^^^^^^^^